-I get it.
-You’re busy!
-I was, and I constantly found myself looking sloppy because I couldn’t tell when my baby bump would affect which items I wore.
-Well I figured it out, took some notes, and got it together for you.
+I constantly found myself looking sloppy because I couldn’t tell when my baby bump would affect which items I wore.
+So I figured it out, took some notes, and got it together for you.
 Enjoy!

 the first trimester